Amsterdam transport

 Taxi

 In Amsterdam, you’ll find plenty of taxis on the streets.
-You can simply walk up to them at a taxi stand or stop them by waving at them.
+You can simply walk up to them at a taxi stand or wave to stop them.
 The regular taxi tariffs, however, are among the highest in Europe.
-As a cheap alternative, we strongly recommend using the ViaVan app, which allows you to get a shared or private taxi on-demand for a lot less.
+If you can’t find a taxi, we can recommend using an on-demand taxi app such as Uber or BOLT, which is usually also a slightly cheaper.

 Bike